fbpx

 QoE is used to determine whether the historical financial statements used to determine the business valuation are reasonably representative of the current financial situation of the business.

 The biggest challenge during this phase will usually be getting a true feel for the company’s culture.
 This can be done through one-on-ones, but only if the business seller is agreeable.
-Though, if you take the “Do It With You” route, an Acquira Integrator will accompany you on a site visit in order to help you assess the company's culture and operations.
+Though, if you take the Accelerator+ route, an Acquira Integrator will accompany you on a site visit in order to help you assess the company's culture and operations.

 During this stage of the journey, you and an Acquira Success Coach will review the financial results of the due diligence process.
 Then an Acquira Integrator will visit the business with you.
 A Success Coach will also guide you through the non-financial diligence portion of the search – things like operations, culture, and marketing.
 At the end of the diligence process, you will make a Final Investment Decision on whether you want to proceed with the deal or not.